MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>historical</details>

 #### Additional information
-<details><summary> <b>Comment/issues</b> </summary>systematical investigation on the forecast ability of 8 widely used empirical functions, 4 statistical inference methods and 5 dynamical models widely used in the literature.</details>
+<details><summary> <b>Comment/issues</b> </summary>systematical investigation on the forecast ability of 8 widely used empirical functions, 4 statistical inference methods and 5 dynamical models widely used in the literature.</details></br>

-##Using generalized logistics regression to forecast population infected by Covid-19
+## Using generalized logistics regression to forecast population infected by Covid-19
 ### General information
 **Authors** : Villalobos Arias</br>
 **Publication date** : 04/06</br>